RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 The instruction sequence means the following:

-``MEM_RAT``	Read into a buffer using CompletePath, do no operation on the memory location, and send an ACK when done.
+**MEM_RAT** - Read into a buffer using CompletePath, do no operation on the memory location, and send an ACK when done.

-``WAIT_ACK``	Suspend execution of the wavefront until the ACK is received.
+**WAIT_ACK** - Suspend execution of the wavefront until the ACK is received.
 If there is other work pending this might be free, but if there is no other work to be done this could take 100's of cycles.

-``TEX``	Use the L1 cache for the next instruction.
+**TEX** - Use the L1 cache for the next instruction.

-``VFETCH``	Do a load instruction to (finally) get the value.
+**VFETCH** - Do a load instruction to (finally) get the value.

 Stores appear as: